tnoonanjr/cyber-lab/lab5/README.md

 ## Question 9
-To perform a DNS hijack attack, we can: ssh into the pineapple root user
-Create DNS entries in the etc/hosts folder
-Then we perform evil twin attack and get the hypothetical user on our network Once on our network, the Pineapple will detect pages we specify a redirect for and automatically forward users to our page
+To perform a DNS hijack attack, we can ssh into the pineapple root user and create DNS entries in the etc/hosts folder.
+Then we perform evil twin attack and get the hypothetical user on our network.
+Once on our network, the Pineapple will detect pages we specify a redirect for and automatically forward users to our page.